Published: 08/19/2018 - Updated: 02/09/2019

 ENDORPHINS: this drug acts as an analgesic for pain; an elixir for optimism and happiness, which provokes feelings of satisfaction and gratitude within an individual.

 SEROTONIN: this hormone is in charge of internal balance and tranquility.
 It is the elixir for hope, faith, and expecting grandiose things.
 It provokes motivation, optimism, and values; however, this hormone can also cause effects opposite to those mentioned.

-MORE IN THE JOY OF WELLNESSDroopy and flaccid abdominal skin?
-Recover your firmness with these natural tips
+MORE IN THE JOY OF WELLNESSThicker and Longer Eyelashes with these 5 Natural Remedies

 PINEAL GLAND HORMONES: influences moods and initiative.
 Promotes states of leaderships and the ambition towards growth, in all senses.

 How to stimulate these drugs in the brain